Deviations of ergodic sums for toral translations II. Boxes: Introduction

-It is known that the orbits of a non resonant translation on the torus $\T^d=\R^d/\Z^d$ are uniformly distributed.
-A quantitative measure of uniform distribution is given by the discrepancy function: given a set $\cC \subset \T^d$ let
+It is well known that the orbits of a non resonant translation on the torus $\T^d=\R^d/\Z^d$ are uniformly distributed.
+A quantitative measure of uniform distribution is given by the discrepancy function: for a set $\cC \subset \T^d$ let